 Assemble Your Creation:

-Place ⅓ cup cacao powder in a medium sized bowl and set aside.
-Place the dates, hazelnuts in the food processor and pulse until you reach a crumb texture.
-Add the cacao powder, coconut Manna and vanilla and process until a soft dough is formed.
+Place 1/4 cup cacao powder in a medium sized bowl and set aside.
+Place the dates and almonds in the food processor and pulse until you reach a crumb texture.
+Add the 3 T of cacao powder, water, coconut oil, spices and vanilla into the food processor bowl, then process until a soft dough is formed.
 If you have one, use a metal scoop with a trigger to shape your balls; if you don’t have one you can scoop the dough with a serving spoon and roll between your hands to make the shape.

-If you’d like to dust your date balls, scoop 1/4 cup cacao powder into a small bowl.
-Place 2 or 3 balls in the dish and use your fingers to move them around until they are thoroughly coated, dust off the excess cacao powder.
-Lay each ball in a shallow dish to chill in the fridge.
+To dust your date balls, grab your bowl with the 1/4 cup cacao powder in it.
+Place 2 or 3 balls in the dish and use your fingers to move them around until they are thoroughly coated, dust off the excess cacao powder by shaking them gently in a loose hand or you could use a mesh strainer.
+After they are coated, lay each ball in a shallow dish to chill in the fridge.
 When you’re finished coating all the yummies you can put what’s left of the cacao powder back to be used later; sift out any chunks of the dough that may remain.

-After the balls have chilled for 30 minutes or more you can place them in a Ziploc bag or a container with a lid and store them in the fridge for at least a couple weeks (if they last that long).
+After the balls have chilled for 30 minutes or more you can place them in a container with a lid and store them in the fridge for at least a couple weeks (if they last that long).
 Or you can store them in the freezer for months.